 You are advised to thoroughly inspect the property you wish to move into, before you complete the forms.
 You will be liable for decoration and any current outstanding repairs.
-NHH will only be responsible for landlord repairs that occur to the property after you have moved in.
+We are responsible for repairs that occur after you have moved in.

-Your Neighbourhood Officer will contact you to arrange an inspection of your property, and may be accompanied by a technical maintenance inspector.
-If everything is satisfactory you will receive written consent to exchange.
+We will contact you to arrange an inspection of your property, and we may bring a technical maintenance inspector along.
+If everything is satisfactory you'll receive written consent to exchange.
 In some cases however, before consent is given you may be required to carry out work in your current home before the exchange can take place.

 You will also be required to sign a letter to say that you will accept the property in its current condition.

-Once consent has been given, all parties will need to sign a legal document known as a Deed of Assignment at a Neighbourhood Office in order for the exchange to be valid.
+Once consent has been given, all parties will need to sign a legal document known as a Deed of Assignment in order for the exchange to be valid.